playcanvas/blog/_posts/2015-04-02-playhack-with-arm-chromebook-winner.markdown

 layout: post
 link: https://blog.playcanvas.com/playhack-with-arm-chromebook-winner/
 slug: playhack-with-arm-chromebook-winner
-title: 'PLAYHACK with ARM: Chromebook Winner'
+title: "PLAYHACK with ARM: Chromebook Winner"
 wordpress_id: 2063
 categories:
   - Announcement
   - PLAYHACK
 ---

 Last month we worked with ARM to launch our first **Prize PLAYHACK**.
 They provided the great prize of a **Samsung Chromebook 2 13.3".**

 70 developers forked the starter project and slaved over the coding for the last month.
 ARM and PlayCanvas spent a tough few hours playing all the games and we've picked out a winner.

 ## Space Buggy

 [![space_buggy_start](https://blog.playcanvas.com/wp-content/uploads/2015/04/space_buggy_start.png)](http://playcanv.as/p/3RerJIcy)